CraftomeCJ/learningJournal/April2002/learningJournal20220427.md

 =>Did I spend time on important tasks that will help accelerate my career?

 These questions will help me review and unlock areas of improvement (which will be never-ending) in my life, career and work.
 This step can feel uncomfortable and requires self-awareness and review. -->
-- Had make good progress on practice to time-boxing my task to 90 minutes per self-assigned task.
+- Put too much time on reading and researching on new concepts, practice to shorten the duration by time-boxing to 60 minutes.

 - Continue to work on the more advance React Native concepts, its feature, workflows and how to use it.

-- required more efforts on refactoring and TypeScript understanding ie interface and extends for type protection.

-- Day 24 is continue to learn and practice on Day 14 & 15 & 16 notes of React Native concepts and at the same time work on TypeScript conversion, behind schedule by 1.5 days.
+- Day 15 is continue to learn and practice on Day 8 & 9 notes of React Native concepts and at the same time work on TypeScript projects.

-- Practice more to have better understanding of the useState & useReducer.

-- Layout of working journal look good, from day 24 onwards will improve on technical writing of learning experience and daily lesson task reviews.

-- Add one more column for technical book's chapter summary for future reference.

-- To learn and use gif to showcase course project display and png for error and warning messages display.
+- more reflection here

 <p align="center">(<a href="#top">back to top</a>)</p>